Payloads approved for launch

 Payload purposes

-The following summarise some of the approved payload purposes for science, technology demonstration, remote sensing, educational, and other commercial.
+Approved payloads support a wide range of purposes, including science, technology demonstration, remote sensing, educational, communications and other commercial activities.
 Note some payloads can have more than one purpose.

 Science

-• collecting data from space to investigate whether there is a link between atmospheric activity and tectonic activity on Earth
+• collect data from space to investigate potential links between atmospheric activity and tectonic activity on Earth,

-• collecting radio signals from outside the Earth’s atmosphere.
+• collect radio signals from outside the Earth’s atmosphere.

 Technology demonstration

-• demonstrating audio, video and data file transfer capabilities between ground facilities and the payloads
+• demonstrate audio, video and data file transfer capabilities between ground facilities and the payloads,

-• providing calibration points for ground based radar to assist with the tracking of orbital debris
+• provide calibration points for ground based radar to assist with the tracking of orbital debris,

-• testing efficient battery charging in an orbital environment.
+• test efficient battery charging in an orbital environment.

 Remote sensing